nckz/GitStrap/Readme.md

 #### [GitStrap](#) is a simple [Bootstrap](http://getbootstrap.com/) template that allows web developers to quickly generate a static web page on free hosting sites like [GitHub](http://github.com) and [GitLab](http://gitlab.com).
 This can be done without any code/web development background or knowledge of the git versioning system.
+The pages are written as simple text files (in Markdown) and linked by listing in a Config file -both of which are editable via the GitHub web tools.
 The requirements are:

 * A [GitHub account](https://github.com/join?source=header-home)
 * A modern web browser and connection to the internet